sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services_Overview/Axway_Appcelerator_Product_Lifecycle.md

 ### Technology Preview

 Technology Preview is an option for some new products or components where this status can be used to receive feedback from customers willing to test functionality and provide feedback during the development process.
-The functionality may not be functionally complete, and there is no commitment for a seamless upgrade to subsequent releases or that the functionality will move to [General Availability](#GeneralAvailability(fullsupport)).
+The functionality may not be functionally complete, and there is no commitment for a seamless upgrade to subsequent releases or that the functionality will move to [General Availability](#general-availability-full-support).
 Technology Preview is not production-ready and does not receive full support.

 ### Restricted Availability

-Restricted Availability marks the phase during which a release is distributed to a small and limited number of customers, selected by Axway Appcelerator prior to [General Availability](#GeneralAvailability(fullsupport)).
+Restricted Availability marks the phase during which a release is distributed to a small and limited number of customers, selected by Axway Appcelerator prior to [General Availability](#general-availability-full-support).
 The release is fully tested and can be deployed in production.
 Security, critical bug fixes, and small enhancements may be made available.

 ### Release Candidate

-A release candidate (RC) is a beta version that includes features that will potentially be in the [General Availability](#GeneralAvailability(fullsupport)) release.
-Release Candidates are usually stable and available before [General Availability](#GeneralAvailability(fullsupport)).
+A release candidate (RC) is a beta version that includes features that will potentially be in the [General Availability](#general-availability-full-support) release.
+Release Candidates are usually stable and available before [General Availability](#general-availability-full-support).
 They may include bugs and is not intended for production use and does not receive full support.
 Release candidates users are highly encouraged to provide feedback when testing RCs.

 ### General Availability (full support)

 General Availability marks the start of the phase during which the release is available without restrictions.
-Marks the start of the [full support](#Supported(maintenancesupport)) phase.
+Marks the start of the [full support](#supported-maintenance-support) phase.

 ### Supported (maintenance support)

 Supported is the phase during which a release is only eligible for general maintenance and support and no longer available for sale or enhancements.
-At the end of the Supported period, the release is changed to [End of Support](#EndofSupport) or End of Life (EOL) status.
+At the end of the Supported period, the release is changed to [End of Support](#end-of-support) or End of Life (EOL) status.
 The supported period is only applicable to Major releases.

 ### End of Support